freginold/Note/README.md

   - Unzip the files into the folder of your choice
   - Double-click the `note.hta` file to run the program

-If you get the "Unknown Publisher" message, click *Run* to bypass it.
+If you get the "Unknown Publisher" message, click <b>Run</b> to bypass it.
 You can uncheck the box marked "Always ask before opening this file" so the message won't appear again.

 ### Usage:
 To create a new note, click the <b>New Note</b> button in the upper right corner.
 Notes are saved as plain text files.
 To add list items to a note, open that note by clicking on its name along the top of the window, then type in the text you want to add and either press the <b>ENTER</b> key or click <b>Add at Bottom</b>.
-To insert a new note item into an existing list (rather than add it to the bottom) type the text that you want to add, then click "*Insert Above...*" and select where you would like to insert the new item.
+To insert a new note item into an existing list (rather than add it to the bottom) type the text that you want to add, then click <b>Insert Above...</b> and select where you would like to insert the new item.

 You can edit an existing note item by double clicking on it.
 Make the changes you want, then click <b>Change</b>.
 Changes are saved immediately.